Government Mortgage Schemes

 Right to Buy

-This scheme helps those currently living in houses provided by the council in England, Wales and Northern Ireland (not Scotland) to buy that property.
-Right to Buy homes are usually offered at a reduced rate and sometimes applications are accepted without a deposit.
+This scheme helps those currently living in houses provided by the council in England, Wales, and Northern Ireland (not Scotland) buy that property.
+Right to Buy homes are usually offered at a reduced rate, and the discount can reduce the size of the deposit you need.

 Who is eligible?